release-engineering/pom-manipulation-ext/guide/plugin-manip.md

 </tr>
 </table>

-#### Dependency Source
+#### Plugin Source

 ##### BOM and REST

-There are two sources of dependencies used to align to in PME.
+There are two sources of plugins used to align to in PME.
 The property `pluginSource` is used to alter the behaviour of how PME handles the multiple sources of plugin information.
 The `BOM` value is that PME will use the BOM (i.e. Remote POM) source.
 Alternatively the `REST` source may be specified to use only the REST Endpoint information.
 However by setting the property to either `RESTBOM` or `BOMREST` it will instead merge the two sets of values.
 With `RESTBOM` precendence is given to the REST information and for `BOMREST` precendence is given to the BOM information.

 **Note**: If this is not specified the default value for `pluginSource` will match the value for `dependencySource`.
 Therefore it is only necessary to set `pluginSource` if a *different* value to `dependencySource` is needed.